-My aversion to camping squashed many of my family’s travel dreams—until a couple of years ago, when I discovered cabin camping.
-We’ve never looked back.
+My aversion to camping squashed many of my family’s travel dreams—until a few years ago, when I discovered cabin camping.
+We tried it, loved it, and never looked back.

 Cabin camping lets you enjoy some of the best aspects of camping without the discomforts.
 Instead of a tent, you sleep in a shelter, which can be as basic as a shack or even have its own kitchen, bathroom and porch swing.
 It still feels rustic and close to nature, but you don’t have to worry about weather or bringing (or buying) as much gear, which makes it great for beginning campers.

 Cabin camping has been in the “best kept secret” category of travel—most people think of camping specifically as sleeping in a tent—but the pandemic has changed that.
 Camping in cabins (and RVs) has become a popular way to vacation because it makes it so easy to stay apart from other people.

 Camping cabins are widely available; they can be found in state parks throughout the U.S. Established campground chains, such as KOA or Jellystone, also rent cabins in addition to campsites for tents and RVs.
 You’ll typically find fully-equipped cabins with kitchen equipment, a grill or fire pit and even indoor amenities like cable TV.
 Campgrounds usually have an on-site pool and other kid-friendly activities, such as organized games or crafts.
 You’ll also have the advantage of on-site staff for questions, emergencies and maintenance issues.
 If you’re unsure about being out in the wild—or keeping the kids entertained—this can be a great option.